How To Master Couples Portraits | Wedding Photography Guide, Pt. 5 (Updated)

 - Create separation between the couple and craft the bride and groom’s poses to reveal their shape

-3. Use Foundation Posing framework
+3. Use the Foundation Posing Framework for Couples Portraits

 After studying and analyzing poses in thousands of images, we found that approximately 97% of the poses stemmed from five basic positions of the feet and body.
 From these foundation poses, you can make micro adjustments to create a wide variety of looks and establish different levels of intimacy.
 Watch the following video for a quick overview of the foundation posing framework.

 One of the biggest benefits of using the foundation posing system with your couples is how easy it makes communicating with the couple to get into and cycle through poses.
 If you cover the foundation poses with the bride and groom before the session, you can quickly get them into position with minimal instruction the rest of the day.
-This will allow you to capture more looks in less time, and hopefully, deliver more photos.
+This will allow you to capture more looks in less time, and hopefully, deliver more couples portraits.
 The run-through should not take more than five minutes, so the time it takes is definitely worth the time it saves.

 Posing Goals for Men Vs. Women

 When posing couples, it helps to understand the different posing goals for men and women.
 Having this understanding will allow you to better direct the bride and groom, and whether you are shooting individual subjects, couples, families, or wedding portraits.

 Posing for the Mood for Couples Portraits